 Once we determine that you have a likely under-slab leak, based on the appearance of the symptoms we listed, along with a visual diagnosis by one of our trained and licensed plumbing technicians, the next step is to determine precisely where the leak is.

-At Nick’s Plumbing and Sewer Services, we employ a couple of different methods for detecting slab leaks.
+At Nick’s Plumbing and Air Conditioning Services, we employ a couple of different methods for detecting slab leaks.
 We use specialized snake cameras that reveal a high-definition view of your drain and sewer lines from the inside.
 After the inspection, inflatable rubber bladders are used to block specific areas of your plumbing system to facilitate isolation testing of each section of your sewer and drain lines.

 Supply line leaks under your slab are particularly problematic, as the water supply lines are under constant pressure and have water flowing through them all times.
 A supply line leak will make itself apparent much faster than a sewer line leak, as the pressurized water can wipe out the soil under your home at lightning speed.

-Why Choose Nick’s Plumbing and Sewer Services for My Hydrostatic Test?
+Why Choose Nick’s Plumbing and Air Conditioning Services for My Hydrostatic Test?

-Nick’s Plumbing and Sewer Services have been performing both commercial and residential hydrostatic testing for two decades.
+Nick’s Plumbing and Air Conditioning Services have been performing both commercial and residential hydrostatic testing for two decades.
 We have a proven track record for the engineering and resolution of plumbing leaks that dates to 1979.
 We back our work with a ten-year warranty, which is among the best in the industry.

 Don’t let what is now a minor leak in your plumbing system turn into a significant expense.
-Detect it and fix it now, with hydrostatic testing from Nick’s Plumbing and Sewer Services.
+Detect it and fix it now, with hydrostatic testing from Nick’s Plumbing and Air Conditioning Services.